 When you're satisfied that it's clean, cut it into more or less uniform pieces and place it on a baking sheet.
 Heat the oven to 250 degrees and let it roast over the next few hours.
 Check it now and then, and if some pieces are brittle, remove them; they're done.

-When they're all brittle, cook and store in an airtight container.
+When they're all brittle, cool and store in an airtight container.

 To make dandelion coffee, grind the roots in a coffee grinder or break them up with a mortar and pestle - not too finely because they don't settle as well as coffee grounds and you may have to strain the liquid.